imarc/mill4-wp-starter-theme/README.md

 Mill 4 includes a basic command system for running custom commands.

 To create a new command, create a new class for it.
-This class should extend the `Command` class provided by the theme.
+This class should extend the `Command` class provided by Millyard.
 Make sure you add a `__invoke()` method to your command class for standalone commands.
 For example:

 ```php
 <?php